 Government agencies - Frequently offer free reference materials and instructional resources.
-Do Internet research to locate then follow instructions for contacting.
+Do Internet research to locate, then follow instructions for contacting.
 Allow adequate time for response before a follow up contact.
 Find and learn a name - it helps to have a point of contact.

 Network with similar organizations - if you are operating as a non-profit, seek other non-profits.
-If faith-based, look at other area faith-based organizations and seek a personal contact.
-Assure other organizations in your area that you are not competing with them for funding, clients, volunteers, and other local resources.
+If faith-based, look at other area faith-based organizations.
+Assure other organizations in your area that you are not competing with them for funding, clients, volunteers, and other area resources.
 Seek to join or establish a local team that works together to provide the best services and exchanges useful information.
-Collaboration can help with referrals, benefit participants, help build a stronger volunteer base, and is mutually beneficial to a community, particularly one with limited resources to share.
-Get the competition OUT and the cooperation IN!
+Collaboration can help with referrals, benefit participants, help build a stronger volunteer base, and is mutually beneficial to a community, particularly one with limited resources.
+Get competition OUT and cooperation IN!